sofia-calgaro/GERDA-PeakSearch/README.md

 ## gerda-BATanalysis
 * "peak_search.sh": starting program for the analysis.
 It requires as input parameters the central energy of the fit window and the polynomial degree for fitting the background.
-Execute it by:
+Execute it by using:
 ```
 $ chmod +x peak_search.sh
 $ ./peak_search.sh